semgrep/semgrep-docs/docs/deployment/manage-projects.md

 Sort by the following attributes:

 - **Project**: Click to toggle between sorting project names alphabetically in ascending or descending order.
 - **Last scan**: Click to toggle between sorting the projects' latest scans in ascending or descending order.
 The sorting is based on when the last scan **started**, regardless of its status.
+For this reason, you may see that scans with statuses such as **Not started** or **Never finished** are not necessarily grouped together.

 ## Filter a project's scans